Tracey Moffatt: 2020s

+In 2024, Moffatt created the gothic photographic series of eight images, The Burning, which was first presented at Roslyn Oxley9 Gallery, Sydney, Australia.

 Film and video work

 Moffatt's work in film and video has included short films, experimental video and a feature film.
 The short films rely on the stylistic genre features of experimental cinema – usually including non-realist narrative scenarios often shot on sound stages echoing her work in still photography.
 Early works such as Nice Coloured Girls and Night Cries also use sound mixes that reinforce the 'fakeness' of the settings and use well-worn experimental cinema devices such as audio field recordings and low tones to provide atmosphere.
-Her short video works such as Artist (2000) use the cut up methodology of taking images from pre-existing sources and re-editing them into ironic commentaries on the material – Artist for example providing a commentary on the clichéd role of the artist in Hollywood cinema, and her Doomed (2007) – made in collaboration with the artist Gary Hillberg – a collection of scenes of destruction from disaster movies.
-Her feature film Bedevil is a trio of narratives themed around spirits and hauntings.
+Her series of montage video works made in collaboration with Gary Hillberg, including Lip (1999), Artist (2000), Love (2003), DOOMED (2007) and REVOLUTION (2008), use the cut up methodology of taking images from pre-existing sources and re-editing them into ironic commentaries on the material.
+Artist for example provides a commentary on the clichéd role of the artist in Hollywood cinema, and DOOMED remixes a collection of scenes of destruction from disaster movies.

 Night Cries: A Rural Tragedy (1989)

 Primarily concerned with a series of almost static vignettes, Night Cries reiterates many of Moffatt's visual motifs from her still photography – sets, non-acting, an evocative use of sound and music.
 In Night Cries Moffatt's attempts to draw ironic or romantic connotations in juxtaposition to the images and narratives, such as her use of Jimmy Little.
 Moffatt also makes explicit references to Australian art history, drawing parallels between Indigenous history and the recording the landscape by non-Indigenous artists by quoting artists such as Frederick McCubbin's The Pioneer.
-The short film was selected for official competition at the Cannes Film Festival in 1990.

 In the film, Moffatt reminds and displays history of the colonial past of Aboriginal people.
 The film makes connections between Aboriginal people and their colonizers by touching on systems that were used by colonizers to harm and put Aboriginals at a disadvantage.
 In the film, there is a clear tension and mixed feelings between the characters, one being a white woman and the other an Aboriginal woman, who play adoptive mother and daughter, respectively.

 Moffatt uses different aspects of colonization of Aboriginal people to illustrate the damage and hurtful events that took place, reminding viewers of the past colonial history.

 Bedevil (1993)

-Shown at the 1993 Cannes Film Festival, Bedevil is composed of three self-contained narratives with recurring visual motifs.
+Shown at the 1993 Cannes Film Festival, Bedevil is composed of three self-contained narratives with visual motifs.
 In the first story Mister Chuck Moffatt uses the character of an American soldier, in the second part Choo Choo Choo Choo railway tracks connect a series of events and in the final part Lovin' the Spin I'm in a landlord who evicts a family from a house.
 The images were partly inspired by memories from her early life.